The-California-Tech/california-tech/content/2024/04/26/happy-election-day.md

 >
 > I also intend on being especially supportive of the BoC and our Advocacy Committee in their efforts to work with the Faculty Board and TIX/CCID/CASS offices, respectively.
 I will encourage representatives to serve as liaisons for students, faculty and administrators.
 Further, I will promote student and faculty/administration dialogue by inviting others into conversations and meetings to normalize the presence of student voices in the important conversations on campus.

+Thierno Diallo:

+> Rebuilding relationships with faculty is important to maintain both strong academic and personal experiences at Caltech.
+I plan to create more formal and informal events where students and faculty can gather to build both personal and professional relationships.
+These events include promoting more department mixers, holding a student panel for faculty, and better supporting the Advocacy Committee.
+I think that the best way to rebuild this bond is through direct communication between students and faculty rather than through intermediaries therefore my focus will be on creating more environments where students and faculty can have these interactions.

 # Bonus